Welcome to Cornell Engineering!

 The results of the Math Diagnostic provide us with helpful information to assist students with the transition to Engineering and does not determine your placement for your fall math course; nor is it noted on your academic record.
 You will have complete control over your enrollment in a math course this fall during the course pre-enrollment process in July.

-Detailed instructions for selecting and enrolling in your fall math course will be provided in late June.
+Detailed instructions for selecting and enrolling in your fall math course will be available to you soon.

 Please use either Internet Explorer or Firefox to complete the on-line Engineering Math Diagnostic Questions after you have activated your Cornell NetID.